*** German boys clothes : skirted garments dresses pantalettes

 Figure 1.--This shows two unidentified German children wearing dresses.
 We can see the older boy's fancy pantalettes.
 The younger child is also wearing pantalettes, but they are covered up by the dress.
 The children look about 2-5 years old.
 The portrait was taken in 1879.
 The studio was Otto Gebhardt in Halle.

-we have found a few German imges of boys wearing pantalettes with dreses, both plain drawer-type pantlettes like the boy hereis wearing (figure 1) as well as fancier versions.
+We have found a few German imges of boys wearing pantalettes with a range of garnents, including skirted garments (dreses, kilts, and tunics) and knee pants.
+We see both plain drawer-type pantlettes.
+The boy here is wearing a dress with fancier versions (figure 1).
 The styles seem similar for both boys and girls wearing dresses.
 Dresses were not the only garments worn with pantalettes, but were the most common garment.
 Boys unlike girls wore a variety of garments, including other skirted garments as well as pants.
-We also notice German boys wearing kilt/skirts with pntalettes.
-So far we only notice pantalettes with skirted garments, but we only have a few examples of German pantalettes archived.
-They my have also been worn with knee pants.
+We also notice German boys wearing kilts/skirts with pantalettes.
+So far we motly notice pantalettes with skirted garments, but we only have a few examples of German pantalettes archived.
+They also were worn with knee pants.

 HBC